 For VMware we furthermore added the ability to organize your backup jobs with both virtual folders and tagging.
 This gives our VM admin users the flexibility to arrange policies and apply them to custom classes of virtual machines that they can specify by folder name or by tag.

 Another important aspect of simplifying data protection, and all your secondary storage workloads is managing your user profiles and permissions.
 Our new release of Cohesity RBAC is more granular and powerful than ever before, with the ability to create custom profiles for administrators, operators or end-users, that can be applied to designated data views on your Cohesity cluster.
-To see the full extent of this fantastic new UI, please watch this demo.

 Finally, we continue to enhance our distributed File Services with write-once-read-many (WORM) file systems (or in Cohesity parlance, a View) for regulatory or corporate compliance, capacity quotas that can be assigned to each file system, and audit logs for administrative review.